digital-asset/daml/docs/source/tools/assistant.rst

   daml install path-to-tarball.tar.gz

-but beware, this is an advanced feature and you should only ever perform this on an SDK release tarball that is released through the official ``digital-asset/daml`` github repository, otherwise your ``daml`` installation may become inconsistent with everyone elses.
+but beware, this is an advanced feature and you should only ever perform this on an SDK release tarball that is released through the official ``digital-asset/daml`` github repository.
+Otherwise your ``daml`` installation may become inconsistent with everyone elses.

 ..
 TODO (@associahedron) Add ``daml uninstall`` and ``daml version --list`` commands.